FASP-QAT/qat-documentation/docs/user/07-supply-planning-module-program-data.md

 ## A. Background Data

+Every program within the Global Health realm is governed by the same standardized master data, such as product catalog, procurement agents, funding sources, data sources, etc. However, program admins can select a subset of the realm master data to use for their program and provide additional parameters

+**Notes:**
-**Note:** All background data must be updated while a user is online.
+- All background data must be updated while a user is online.
 It is recommended that users click “master data sync” after making any background data updates so it is reflected throughout the tool.
+- For more on user roles, see [Annex 3: User Role Matrix](./15-annex-3-user-role-matrix.md)).

 ### A1.
-Program Information
+Program Settings

 Program managers in QAT can define their general program parameters, by selecting from a list of dropdowns that contain realm-level master data for each the fields.
 These general parameters for the supply planning module include program name, program manager, default freight percentages for air, sea, & road freight, lead times by shipment status, and notes.
 General parameters for the forecasting module include program name, program manager, and notes. **Program users** will be able to list/view all the programs they have access to, while only **Program Admins** are able to update any of the program’s general parameters.